 The doctors who specialize in mesothelioma have dedicated the time it takes to understand the intricacies of diagnosing and treating this disease.
-They’ve studied under other mesothelioma experts, conducted clinical research, overseen clinical trials and worked with more mesothelioma patients than the average cancer doctor.
+They’ve studied under other mesothelioma experts, conducted clinical research and overseen clinical trials.
+They’ve also worked with more mesothelioma patients than the average cancer doctor.

-The cancer centers that specialize in mesothelioma staff a team of doctors who are experts in subspecialties of mesothelioma diagnosis and treatment, from pathological and surgical to radiological oncology.
-The pathologists at these centers have more experience diagnosing mesothelioma than most pathologists throughout the U.S. These doctors learn from each other and work together to provide each patient with individualized treatment.
+The cancer centers that specialize in mesothelioma staff a team of doctors who are experts in subspecialties of mesothelioma diagnosis and treatment.
+These subspecialties include pathological, surgical and radiological oncology.
+The pathologists at these centers have more experience diagnosing mesothelioma than most throughout the U.S. These doctors learn from each other.
+They work together to provide each patient with individualized treatment.

 The timeline for diagnosing mesothelioma varies from patient to patient.
 It’s based on the symptoms, doctor’s experience with the illness, types of tests required to confirm the disease and wait times for the results of those tests.

 The following is a possible, and common, chronological explanation for the lengthy process of diagnosing mesothelioma:

 Initial symptoms such as shortness of breath, fatigue and chest pain are common.
 It’s usually not diagnosed at that time, but the doctor might order X-rays.

 X-rays determine fluid in the lungs could be pneumonia.